christophe-gouel/christophe-gouel/README.md

 <p><pre align="center">
-  <strong>Christophe Gouel /</strong> <a href="http://www.christophegouel.com/">Homepage</a> / <a href="https://twitter.com/ChristopheGouel">Twitter</a> / <a href="https://scholar.google.com/citations?user=cw0qKdAAAAAJ">Google Scholar</a> / <a href="https://github.com/christophe-gouel">GitHub</a> / <a href="https://entrepot.recherche.data.gouv.fr/dataverse/christophe-gouel">Dataverse</a>
+  <strong>Christophe Gouel /</strong> <a href="http://www.christophegouel.com/">Homepage</a> / <a href="https://x.com/ChristopheGouel">X</a> / <a href="https://scholar.google.com/citations?user=cw0qKdAAAAAJ">Google Scholar</a> / <a href="https://entrepot.recherche.data.gouv.fr/dataverse/christophe-gouel">Dataverse</a>
 </pre></p>

 I am a researcher at the French National Research Institute for Agriculture, Food and Environment (Paris-Saclay, France).
 I study agricultural commodity markets and international trade.
 I am committed to open and reproducible science.
 You can find all replication materials of my recent work on my [Dataverse](https://entrepot.recherche.data.gouv.fr/dataverse/christophe-gouel) and of my older work on my [webpage](http://www.christophegouel.com/papers.html).

-On GitHub, you can find a few public projects related to [GAMS](https://www.gams.com/45/docs/UG_Parameters.html#UG_Parameters_ScalarAssignments), which I use to build trade models, and to the storage model, a workhorse model of commodity market which requires specific numerical methods to be solved, and [my emacs configuration](https://github.com/christophe-gouel/dotemacs).
+On my GitHub, you can find a few public projects related to [GAMS](https://www.gams.com/45/docs/UG_Parameters.html#UG_Parameters_ScalarAssignments), which I use to build trade models, and to the storage model, a workhorse model of commodity market which requires specific numerical methods to be solved, and [my emacs configuration](https://github.com/christophe-gouel/dotemacs).

 ### GAMS-related projects